Jurassic World Dominion is the latest in the dinosaur franchise.

 When Steven Spielberg’s adaptation of Michael Crichton’s novel Jurassic Park stomped onto screens in 1993 it was a revelation – and its mechanical and CGI dinosaurs left a generation in awe and terror.

-A 2018 follow-up, Fallen Kingdom, led to the dinosaurs being let loose across the world, and so here we are with Jurassic World Dominion – on a planet where humans and reptilian giants have to co-exist.
+In 2018’s, Fallen Kingdom, the dinosaurs were let loose across the world, and so here we are with Jurassic World Dominion – on a planet where humans and reptilian giants have to co-exist.

 That’s in part as one of the underrated joys of the original was the simplicity of its moral message and concept – that, to paraphrase Goldblum’s philosophising mathematician Dr. Ian Malcolm, just because science could do things doesn’t mean it should.